 You must submit an application for extension of stay or change of status before your current authorized stay expires.
-We suggest you file at least 45 days before your stay expires or as soon as you determine your need to change or extend status.
+Even if you are approved for another status in the future, you will be required to file a Form I-539 to "bridge" any gap that might arise between the expiration of your current status and validity of your future status.
+Therefore, we suggest you file at least 45 days before your stay expires or as soon as you determine your need to change or extend status.
 Failure to file before the expiration date may be excused if you demonstrate when you file the application that: